-There are 31 sites with Management Plan requirements for pathogen indicator bacteria.
+There are 32 sites with Management Plan requirements for pathogen indicator bacteria.
 Management Plan tasks for pathogen indicators are currently under review by Regional Water Board staff at the direction of the Executive Officer.
 The Coalition submitted to the Regional Water Board on May 1, 2018, a Work Plan to Determine the Need for Pathogen Indicator Management Plans, as required by the Executive Officer [June 13, 2017, comm. from EO].
 Regional Water Board staff reviewed the Work Plan, provided informal written comments in September 2018, and held a meeting with the Coalition in December 2018 for further discussion.
+In May 2019, the Regional Water Board informed the Coalition that it had begun an investigation with support from University of California Cooperative Extension staff to determine the risk to surface water quality posed by the potential discharge of E. coli from irrigated pasture operations.
+Regional Water Board staff is currently investigating regulatory alternatives for irrigated pasture operations and is anticipated to provide a recommendation to the Board for its consideration in Summer 2020.

-The Coalition is currently working to address the Regional Water Board's written and verbal comments and incorporate them into a revised Work Plan.
-Management Plan monitoring for E. coli consisted of sampling at representative and integration monitoring sites, which resulted in the collection of 117 samples from 14 sites with active Management Plan requirements for pathogen indicators.
-There were 39 exceedances of the ILRP Trigger Limit for E. coli observed at these sites during 2018 monitoring.
+Management Plan monitoring for E. coli during the 2019 Monitoring Year consisted of sampling at representative and integration monitoring sites, which resulted in the collection of 132 samples from 15 sites with active Management Plan requirements for pathogen indicators.
+There were 42 exceedances of the ILRP Trigger Limit for E. coli observed at these sites during 2019 monitoring.